 Cross the two loops over each other so that the right (blue) loop ends up in front and the left (yellow) loop ends up behind.
 The yellow loop is now the right loop.

 Begin to wrap the right (yellow) loop around the left (blue) loop to end up in front.

 At the same time, begin to wrap the left (blue) loop around the back.
 You will end up with the ends of both loops on opposite sides of the "hole" in the middle.

 Feed both ends of the loops through the hole in the middle.
 The right (yellow) loop goes out the back and the left (blue) loop comes out the front.

 Now, simply pull the loops to tighten the knot.
 The whole twisted mess of the previous drawing will rearrange itself into a neat finished knot.
 Trust me, it works!

 NOTE: If your finished knot looks uneven or twisted, it may easily be "worked" into a neat result as follows: Pull on the loose ends slightly as though untying the laces; this will bring the outer wraps of the knot together.
 Then, pull on the loops once again to re-tighten the knot; this will neaten up the inner parts.

 How Much More Secure?

-My own testing shows that the Ian's Secure Shoelace Knot needs almost three times the tension to pull it undone than either the Ian Knot or any Standard Shoelace Knot.
+My own testing shows that the Ian's Secure Shoelace Knot needs almost twice the tension to pull it undone than either the Ian Knot or any Standard Shoelace Knot.
 See my Technical Info page for more details.